 Solar Leasing and Solar Energy Procurement Agreements

 As the demand for clean energy has grown, so has the financing options available to consumers.
 Some customers choose to finance the investment with cash or a traditional loan; but within our North Carolina and Georgia markets, consumers have other options that are financially advantageous.
-Solar leasing and power purchasing agreements or Solar Energy Procurement Agreements (SEPAs) have become preferred financing mechanisms that allow businesses and nonprofits to have affordable access to clean energy with significantly reduced upfront costs as compared with a cash purchase.
+Solar leasing and power purchasing agreements (PPAs) or Solar Energy Procurement Agreements (SEPAs) have become preferred financing mechanisms that allow businesses and nonprofits to have affordable access to clean energy with significantly reduced upfront costs as compared with a cash purchase.

 Solar Energy Procurement Agreements for Georgia